🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 What is the best practice email frequency?

-For more tips on growing your email list, check out Lead Magnet Ideas 9 Steps to Grow Your Email List Fast.
+And if you’re trying to grow your list so your cadence has more “earned attention,” it helps to work on acquisition too.
+For more ideas, check out Lead Magnet Ideas 9 Steps to Grow Your Email List Fast.

 how often to email your list as a creator infographic